-American Express created the "holiday," but it's become more than just a shopping day -- it has become a movement that helps the independent Main Street businesses that fuel the American economy.
+American Express created the "holiday," but it's become more than just a shopping day -- it's evolved into a movement that helps the independent Main Street businesses that fuel the American economy.

-"It has turned the whole weekend into a big weekend for us," Erin Barker, manager at Alexandria, Va.-based Hooray for Books!, told Circa. "[It's] a great way to kick off the holiday season."
+"It has turned the whole weekend into a big weekend for us," said Erin Barker, manager at Hooray for Books! in Alexandria, Virginia. "[It's] a great way to kick off the holiday season."

 Shopping local is a consumer trend that is currently blooming in the United States.